xiGUAwanOU/tech-note/database-systems/mongodb/query-for-a-date-time-range.md

 > db.articles.find( { "publishDate" : { $gte: ISODate("2015-08-07T00:00:00Z"), $lt: ISODate("2015-08-08T00:00:00Z") } } );
   ```

-And in Java, we could do this:
+And in Java, we could do this (Joda DateTime library used):

   ```java
 Document doc = mdbc.db.getCollection("articles").find(new Document()